mlewis26201/pushgate/README.md

 All actions require admin authentication.
 Credentials are encrypted in the database and used for sending notifications.

+## Message History Endpoint

+- `/pushgate/messages` (GET): Admin UI to view message history.
+Supports filtering by token, status, and text search.
+Results are paginated.

+### Features
+- Filter by token (dropdown)
+- Filter by status (dropdown)
+- Text search in message contents
+- Pagination controls
+- Displays time, token, message, and status for each entry

 ## Environment
 - Python 3.11+
 - FastAPI